0xAX/asm/content/asm_3.md

 	;; Convert the sum from a number to a string to print the result to the standard output. jmp int_to_str

-;; Print the error message if not enough command line arguments.
+;; Print the error message if not enough command-line arguments.
 argcError:
 	;; Specify the system call number (1 is `sys_write`).
 	mov rax, SYS_WRITE